 Teacher Appreciation – May

 HPTO take a major role in honoring teachers and staff during Teacher Appreciation Week.
 While the Staff Appreciation Coordinator usually does several things throughout the year, it culminates with the International Luncheon.
-It’s one of the favorite days of the year for staff as they get to enjoy dozens of dishes provided by Hoover parents.
+It’s one of the favorite days of the year for staff as they get to enjoy dozens of dishes provided by school volunteers.

 Carnival & Auction – June

-One of the most anticipated days of the year for students, staff and families is the Hoover Carnival.
+One of the most anticipated days of the year for students, staff and families is the school carnival.
 Dozens of games, bounce houses, and cotton candy make up some of the highlights of this fundraiser.
-During the night there is also the Hoover Auction which is another major fundraiser and offers families the opportunity to bid on items from local vendors, art projects made by students, and experiences with staff members.
+During the night there is also the auction which is another major fundraiser and offers families the opportunity to bid on items from local vendors, art projects made by students, and experiences with staff members.
 It’s a memorable evening every year.

 Field Day – June